 Summer camp is one of those experiences that can be formative for any child.
 It can give your child the chance to explore new things, develop their independence and maturity, make lifelong friends, and more.
 Of course, it all comes down to the particular camp you choose.

 First and foremost, you need to make sure your child will be safe during their time at camp.
-Some camp activities may involve some risk, and medical emergencies can happen at any time.
+Some camp activities may involve risk, and medical emergencies can happen at any time.
 While you review different camps, read up on each one’s safety precautions.

 For instance, make sure you choose a camp that has medical professionals available on a regular basis or around the clock.
 It’s especially helpful if the other staff members have training in first aid, CPR, and other types of immediate care.